HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/04-runtime_inclusion/02-hands_on.md

 ### Configuring the Pallet Within the Runtime

 Here you are actually embedding your verifier pallet into the zkVerify runtime.
-Before starting to touch the code, let's list down what you need to do from a high level perspective:
+Before starting, let's list what you need to do from a high level perspective:

-- Implement the specific configuration trait of your verifier (if it requires configuration, otherwise skip it),
+- Implement the specific configuration trait of your verifier (if it requires configuration, otherwise skip it).
-- Implement the general configuration trait of the template `pallets/verifiers/src/lib.rs` (this is always required),
+- Implement the general configuration trait of the template `pallets/verifiers/src/lib.rs` (this is always required).
-- Modify the construction of the runtime so that it includes your pallet,
+- Modify the construction of the runtime so that it includes your pallet.
-- Include your pallet to the runtime benchmarks.
+- Include your pallet into the runtime benchmarks.

-The steps to follow are:
+Proceed by following the steps below:

 - For implementing the specific and general configuration, modify the file `runtime/src/lib.rs` adding the snippet below just after the analogous code for the other verifiers: